-1. The standards and requirements of this Section shall apply to all fences in the Township except fencing on agricultural properties.
-Fencing on an agricultural property may be located on a property line or, where adjacent to a street, on the street right-of-way line.

-2. Fencing required to enclose a residential swimming pool shall comply with the standards of \$1-1418 of this Chapter, which shall supersede the otherwise applicable standards of this Section.

-3. No portion of any fence or wall shall be located between the curb or cartway of a street and any adjacent sidewalk.

-4. No fence or wall shall be located within two feet of any sidewalk or the edge of the cartway of any alley.

-5. A fence or wall may be located within the required minimum front yard area of a lot, provided it is in compliance with the standards of §1-1404 of this Chapter.

-6. Fencing on a corner lot shall be in compliance with the standards of §1-1404 of this Chapter.

-7. Where the requirements of this Section are in conflict with the yard or setback provisions of the NLV New London Village District, the terms of the NLV District shall govern.
+- 1. The standards and requirements of this Section shall apply to all fences in the Township except fencing on agricultural properties.
+Fencing on an agricultural property may be located on a property line or, adjacent to a street, on the street right-of-way line. - 2.
+Fencing required to enclose a residential swimming pool shall comply with the standards of §1-1418 of this Chapter, which shall supersede the otherwise applicable standards of this Section. - 3.
+No portion of any fence or wall shall be located between the curb or cartway of a street and any adjacent sidewalk. - 4.
+No fence or wall shall be located within two feet of any sidewalk or the edge of the cartway of any alley . - A fence or wall may be located within the required minimum front yard area of a lot, provided it is in compliance with the standards of §1-1404.
+Fencing on a corner lot shall be in compliance with the standards of §1-1404. - 6.
+Fencing on a corner lot shall be in compliance with the standards of §1-1404. - 7.
+Where the requirements of this Section are in conflict with the yard or setback provisions of the NLV-New London Village District, the terms of the NLV-New London Village District shall govern.